The College of Education, Health, and Human Services follows all UM-Dearborn academic policies and procedures.

 Degree Works is a web-based degree audit tool that will help students electronically monitor their progress toward degree completion.
 This tool greatly enhances and assists students in navigating curriculum requirements.

-Visit Registration & Records Degree Works tutorial page for helpful how-to videos.
+Visit the Office of the Registrar's Degree Works page for helpful how-to information.

 - Students who are pursuing Secondary Certification with a CASL degree must select "TCERT" under "Degree" in order to see CEHHS requirements.

 - Students who are curious about Secondary Certification may follow these instructions to explore a "What If?" scenario to find out program requirements:

 - Catalog: Select the catalog year that matches the year you will select that major

 - Minor: Optional